Tgcohce/yt-to-mp4/README.md

 ## Acknowledgments

-This project was developed as part of my internship, where I worked on tools to streamline media downloading workflows.
-Special thanks to my mentors and team for their guidance and support throughout this project.
+This project was developed as part of my internship